+Torch-and-flop methods can be used wherever fire hazards exist on a roof, including all perimeter edges, walls and penetrations.
 Other safety practices, such as adding a thermal barrier or using the torch-and-flop method, should always be used if you cannot identify any materials in the field substrate.
+If you cannot identify the substrate, the safest practice is to assume it is combustible and act accordingly.
 There are two primary torch-and-flop methods: one for field applications and one for flashing applications.